MrMicrowaveOven/AlgorithmsCurriculum/negotiating/email-negotiations.md

 **Template**
 The basic format of these emails is:
 * Thanks so much for the offer
-* I'm excited about the company for [specific reason]
+* I'm excited about your company for [specific reason]
 * I have one minor concern about compensation
 * Compensation request (use a specific number that's higher than your goal so there's room to negotiate)
-* Reason I should be compensated.
+* Reason I feel I should be compensated
   * There are lots of reasons you might be a great fit for the company.
 Consider two things:
     * Anything the company has mentioned that makes you a unique fit.
 For example:
        * Culture is paramount to them and you fit in perfetly